CALS Commencement

 Congratulations CALS Winter 2025 Graduates!

-College of Agricultural and Life Sciences Winter 2025 Graduation Celebration
+College of Agricultural and Life Sciences Spring 2026 Graduation Celebration

 CALS Graduation Celebration

-Join families, staff, and friends from the UW–Madison College of Agricultural & Life Sciences to celebrate our winter 2025 graduates on December 14th at the Gordon Dining & Event Center!
+Join families, staff, and friends from the UW–Madison College of Agricultural & Life Sciences to celebrate our spring and summer 2026 graduates on May 9th at the Allen Centennial Garden!

 Please note, this celebration is not the official commencement ceremony, and degrees are officially conferred at the university-wide commencement events.
 Due to the high number of graduates in attendance and limited time available, graduate names will not be read at the CALS Graduation Celebration but they will be read at the campus-wide ceremony for winter graduates.
 Find more information on the campus-wide UW Commencement website.